 - Went on some great trips to Guangzhou, Taiwan and Portugal

-- Continued to improved my design skills and launched an app
+- Continued to improve my design skills and launched an app

 - Had a couple of articles go viral and do very well